-A fun Saturday for the San Francisco Giants Minor League Baseball affiliates.
-Let’s check out what they did.
+Thursday was a fun day for the San Francisco Giants Minor League Baseball affiliates.
+Let’s dive into the action.

 All listed positions are the positions played in that game.